amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 This helps ensure that we are always working on the highest priority items at all times.

 # Sources
 a.
 Beck, Kent and Fowler, Martin.
 Planning Extreme Programming.
 Addison-Wesley, 2004.
+b.
+Dawson, Maurice & Burrell, Darrell & Rahim, Emad & Brewster, Stephen.
+(2010).
+Integrating Software Assurance into the Software Development Life Cycle (SDLC).
+Journal of Information Systems Technology and Planning.
+3. 49-53.